Scanning integer points with lex-inequalities: A finite cutting plane algorithm for integer programming with linear

-Deriving a finite cutting plane algorithm that uses a well defined family of inequalities does not seem to be straightforward.
-The oldest and most notable example is Gomory's finite cutting plane algorithm for bounded integer programs based on fractional cuts~\cite{gomory:1958, gomory:1963}.
+From an algorithmic perspective, deriving a finite cutting plane procedure that uses a well defined family of inequalities does not seem to be straightforward.
+The oldest and most notable example is Gomory's finite cutting plane algorithm for integer linear programming over bounded sets based on fractional cuts~\cite{gomory:1958,gomory:1963}.
 Other finite cutting plane algorithms (again for bounded sets) can be found in~\cite{armstrong1979page,bell1973cutting,bowman1970finiteness,he2017another} for integer linear programming and in~\cite{Lee2017} for mixed integer linear programming.

 While in all the papers cited above the correctness of the algorithms is based on a specific procedure for solving the continuous relaxation, there are methods that only assume that an optimal solution of the continuous relaxation is given by a black box.
 This is the case for the lift-and-project method of Balas, Ceria and Cornu\'ejols~\cite{balas1993lift} for mixed 0/1 linear problems, the procedure described by Orlin~\cite{orlin1985finitely} for 0/1 integer linear programming, and the algorithm presented by Neto~\cite{neto2012simple} for integer linear programming over bounded sets.

 The family of cuts used in Neto's algorithm is related to ours.
 As it will be clarified later, the inequalities introduced in~\cite{neto2012simple} are weaker than the lex-inequalities and, in particular, they are derived under the assumption that a box containing the set $S$ is known.

 We notice that a common feature of the above papers is the (explicit or implicit) use of some lexicographic rule for the choice of an optimal solution of the continuous relaxation or the selection of the cut.
 This seems to be a key tool to prove finite convergence of this type of algorithms.

 The paper is organized as follows.
 In Section~\ref{sec:mainres}, we introduce the lex-inequalities with their properties.
 In Section~\ref{sec:ip}, we present the cutting plane algorithm and we show that it terminates in a finite number of iterations.
 In Section~\ref{sec:exp}, an instance where the algorithm stops after an exponential number of iterations is provided.
 Furthermore, we compare the performance of our algorithm with a natural enumeration approach.
 A comparison with Chv\'atal--Gomory cuts and split cuts is presented in Section~\ref{sec:comp}.
 Section~\ref{sec:conc} concludes the paper.